NIFK19005U Critical Development Studies

 - Type of assessment

-- Oral examination, 30 minutes30-minutes oral examination: 15 minutes will be an examination of the essay.
-15 minutes based on course literature (20 minutes preparation to answer a question based on the course literature).
+- 30-minutes oral examination: The exam is based on course literature (20 minutes preparation to answer a question based on the course literature).

 - Exam registration requirements

 - No external censorship

 Knowledge of the course content and ability to combine different elements of the course in the oral examination

 - 7,5 ECTS